Warning: Illegal string offset 'filter' in /var/www/wp-includes/taxonomy.php on line 1603

 What really is agriculture?

-According to www.TheFreeDictionary.com states that Agriculture is “The art of cultivating the earth in order to obtain from it the divers things it can produce; and particularly what is useful to man, as grain, fruit’s, cotton, flax, and other things.
+According to www.TheFreeDictionary.com Agriculture is “The art of cultivating the earth in order to obtain from it the divers things it can produce; and particularly what is useful to man, as grain, fruit’s, cotton, flax, and other things.
 Dormat, Dr Pub. liv. tit.
 14, s.
 1, n.
 1.”

 What then, is Organic Agriculture?
 According to the USDA, “Organic agriculture is an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 It is based on minimal use of off-farm inputs and on management practices that restore, maintain and enhance ecological harmony.”

 Wow those definitions could not be more different from each other.
 No wonder there is confusion throughout the United States and world.
 I was confused too at the beginning.
-We as a human race, have somehow left agriculture and our food in the hands of the corporations whose goal are solely to make money in the form of profit.
+We as a human race, have somehow left agriculture and our food in the hands of the corporations whose goals are solely to make money in the form of profit.
 After completing a Bachelors degree in Agriculture with a focus on sustainability and over three years of heavy research I can now explain what agriculture is to a two year old AND it is not as complicated nor expensive as corporations lead us to believe.

 There are two very different types of agriculture, one in which we consider the soil a sterile medium and an endless supply of salt based synthetic nutrients and chemical pesticides must be added.
 16-16-16 ring a bell?
-This type of agriculture strives to be in complete control and disregards that there is a natural ecosystem.
+This type of agriculture strives to be in complete control, and disregards that there is a natural ecosystem.
 Makes sense per the definition.

 True Organic agriculture, no one is in complete control.
 Tanya L. K. Denckla who wrote “The Gardener’s A-Z Guide to Growing Organic Food” states so perfectly in her book that “Soil composition, air quality, water, birds, insects, weeds are just a few of the forces that influence the nature and health of a garden.
 Your role as a “garden steward” is to work with these forces encouraging the balance to shift in your favor, not to dominate them with the goal of achieving perfection.”